Velostrata Cloud Extensions (CEs) can be set up from vSphere vCenter Web Client or the Velostrata Manager.

 Complete the Zones screen:

-Parameter Description Auto-populated Node A Availability Zone GCP zone to deploy Cloud Extension Node A. For high availability and redundancy, select different Availability Zones for Nodes A and B. Yes Node B Availability Zone Yes Node A Subnet Select subnets based on your Availability Zone.
+Parameter Description Auto-populated Node A Availability Zone Google Cloud zone to deploy Cloud Extension Node A. For high availability and redundancy, select different Availability Zones for Nodes A and B. Yes Node B Availability Zone Yes Node A Subnet Select subnets based on your Availability Zone.
 Yes Node B Subnet Yes Default Workload Subnet The workload subnet used for launching migrated VMs.
 Yes

 (Optional) Complete the Labels section.
 Any object created by the Cloud Extension receives these labels, making it easier to monitor the instance.